Natarajan-33/Retrieval-Augmented-Generation/README.md

 By commenting out the 'pwd' import statement, you are temporarily excluding it from the code execution.
 However, keep in mind that modifying third-party packages directly may not be a long-term solution, and it's recommended to check for updates or seek guidance from the package maintainers.

-If the issue persists or if there are alternative solutions, consider updating your README with additional information or solutions provided by the package maintainers.